Should you use WordPress for Membership Management?

 10. Custom Development

 Imagine this scenario: you do tons of research and finally decide on a membership plugin for your WordPress site.
 A month into your launch, you realize you need to be able to send out personalized emails to the members of your various membership levels.
 Does your membership plugin have a MailChimp integration?
 Chances are it doesn’t but even if it does, how easy is it to setup?
 SubHub actually has just such a MailChimp integration built in to the platform.
+If you’re using a different email marketing program than MailChimp, you can take advantage of SubHub’s Zapier integration to set up your automations.

 But what if you realized you needed some other function that is not built in?
 You could go out and hire a developer who might be a WordPress expert, but knows nothing about your hosting service, and isn’t familiar with membership management software to help you.